Skip to content

 - name: Print 'id' output

-• Now lets fill in with content
+• Now let’s fill it in with content.

-• First lets define localhost as the host for this playbook
+• First lets define localhost as the host for this playbook:

 ---